adi5278/Stock_market_closing_price_prediction/README.md

 3. Random Forest Regression

 # Prediction
-We have used an API of alphavantage to get the real time data and modify the data according to the requirements to get the new features for prediction
+We have used an API of www.alphavantage.co to get the real time data and modify the data according to the requirements to get the new features for prediction.

 # Deployment
 We have used Flask to deploy the project and saved the model in pkl file so that we don't need to run the model again and again.